 5. Tons of Apps

 There’s literally an app for almost everything in the Shopify App Store.
 You’ll find countdown timers, image background removers, product sourcing apps like Oberlo (that’s us), and so much more.
 While there are a lot of paid apps, there’s also a bunch of free apps in the store.
-And adding an app to your website isn’t necessary.
-But if you’re looking to add products to your store, consider checking out the Oberlo app (the Starter Plan is free and includes up to 500 products on your store).
+Adding an app to your website isn’t necessary.
+But if you’re looking to add products to your store, consider checking out the Oberlo app (the Explorer Plan is free and includes up to 500 products on your store).

 6. Tons of Support